 Hybrid Flash - This uses a combination of Flash & Spinning Disk

 PCIe Flash - The Flash memory resides on a plugin PCIe card for your server or workstation

-- Flash Cache - A few SSD drives are used as a cache for spinning disk
+Flash Cache - A few SSD or NVMe drives are used as a cache for spinning disk

 Most of today's storage arrays use Non-volatile NAND flash memory which is supplied as SSD drives.
-There are three types of NAND and these are single-level cell (SLC), multi-level cell (MLC) or triple-level cell (TLC) technology.
-SLC stores one-bit-per cell, has longer endurance, but is significantly more costly to produce with higher capacities.
-MLC uses two bits per cell and TLC uses three bits per cell.
-These flash technologies have lower endurance, but hold larger capacities and can be produced at lower costs.
+There are four types of NAND and these are single-level cell (SLC), multi-level cell (MLC), triple-level cell (TLC) technology and quad-level cell (QLC).

 There are three types of Wear Levelling: